CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-To set the the `clagd` timers, edit the `/etc/network/interfaces` file to add the `clagd-args --<timer>` line to the peerlink.4094 stanza, then run the `ifreload -a` command.
+To set the `clagd` timers, edit the `/etc/network/interfaces` file to add the `clagd-args --<timer>` line to the peerlink.4094 stanza, then run the `ifreload -a` command.

 The following example command sets the initial delay timer to 100 seconds: